Translation and Translanguaging

 Author Information

 Mike Baynham is Emeritus Professor of TESOL at the University of Leeds and a fellow of the Academy of Social Sciences, UK.
-Tong King Lee is Associate Professor of Translation at the University of Hong Kong.
+Tong King Lee is Professor of Language and Communication in the School of English, University of Hong Kong.
+He is a Certified Translator under Australia’s National Accreditation Authority for Translators and Interpreters.

 Tab Content 6